-- o Promptly notify each local government in which a park is located of the details of any complaints received concerning that park. - o Prepare a detailed written explanation of the powers and duties of local governments with respect to mobile home parks, seasonal mobile home parks, and mobile homes and post and maintain the document on the department's website. - o Post and maintain on the department's website all current technical bulletins. - o Promptly notify a local government of the issuance, amendment, or rescission of a technical bulletin if the department has knowledge that a mobile home park or seasonal mobile home park is located in, or an application has been filed for the licensure of a park proposed to be located in, the local government.
-The notice shall be sent by first-class mail or electronic mail to each of the following: - The clerk of the local government.

-- The chief executive officer of the local government. - The enforcing agency for the local government if the local government has assumed responsibility for the administration and enforcement within its jurisdiction of that act and the State Construction Code or a part of the code of limited application.
+- o Post and maintain on the department's website all current guidelines. - O Promptly notify a local government of the issuance, amendment, or rescission of a guideline if the department has knowledge that a mobile home park or seasonal mobile home park is located in, or an application has been filed for the licensure of a park proposed to be located in, the local government.
+The notice shall be sent by first-class mail or electronic mail to each of the following: - The clerk of the local government. - The chief executive officer of the local government. - The enforcing agency for the local government, if the local government has assumed responsibility for the administration and enforcement within its jurisdiction and the State Construction Code or a part of the State Construction Code of limited application under Section 8a or 8b of the Stille-DeRossett-Hale Single State Construction Code Act.